All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How the Combination Works

 The practical overlap centers on stomach function.
 GLP-1 medications slow the transit of food (and oral drugs) from the stomach to the small intestine.
 Omeprazole reduces the acidity of the stomach environment.
-For enteric-coated omeprazole, which is designed to pass through the stomach intact and dissolve in the less acidic small intestine, a modest delay in stomach transit usually does not compromise absorption.
+For enteric-coated omeprazole, which is designed to pass through the stomach intact and dissolve in the less acidic small intestine, a modest delay in stomach transit usually doesn't compromise absorption.

 An interesting clinical dynamic often emerges: as patients lose weight on GLP-1 therapy, their reflux symptoms may improve.
 Less abdominal fat means less pressure on the stomach, which can reduce acid backflow into the esophagus.
 Over time, some patients are able to reduce their omeprazole dose or taper off it altogether.